montehurd/mediawiki-quickstart/README.md

 - `name` required

-    extension name
+    Extension name
 - `repository` required

-    extension git repo url
+    Extension git repo url
 - `configuration` required

-    extension configuration php which will be added to LocalSettings.php
+    Extension configuration php which will be added to LocalSettings.php
 - `bash` optional

-    extension scripting to execute on installation
+    Extension scripting to execute on installation
 - `dependencies` optional

-    other extension yml file(s) to install when installing this extension
+    Other extension yml file(s) to install when installing this extension

 ### Important Extension manifest yml note